-Alexey Pajitnov, Creator of Tetris
+Alexey L. Pajitnov, Creator of Tetris

-Henk B. Rogers, Managing Director, The Tetris Company
+Henk B. Rogers, President, The Tetris Company

-Maya Rogers, President and CEO, Blue Planet Software
+Maya Rogers, President and CEO, Tetris

 In the 1980s, Alexey worked for the Moscow Academy of Sciences as a computer programmer.
 In June 1984, while working in his spare time, Alexey created a groundbreaking new electronic puzzle game called Tetris.
-Born out of Alexey’s love of puzzles and gaming, Tetris revolutionized puzzle games with distinctive “falling” pieces called Tetriminos that players could arrange in real time in a rectangular playing field, or “matrix,” in order to clear lines.
+Born out of Alexey’s love of puzzles and gaming, Tetris revolutionized puzzle games with distinctive “falling” pieces called Tetriminos that players could arrange in real time in a rectangular playing field, or “Matrix,” in order to clear lines.